claritylab/lucida/lucida/questionanswering/OpenEphyra/README.md

 make start_test
 ```

-To change the knowledge base or query, you can modify `src/lucida/test/QAClient.java` and rebuild.

 ## Developing Notes

 1. By calling `learn`, the server adds the text knowledge into the Indri repository `db/LUCID`